apache/airflow/docs/plugins.rst

         # A list of dictionaries containing FlaskAppBuilder BaseView object and some metadata.
 See example below
         appbuilder_menu_items = []

+        # A list of global operator extra links that can redirect users to
+        # external systems.
+These extra links will be available on the
+        # task page in the form of buttons.
+        #
+        # Note: the global operator extra link can be overridden at each
+        # operator level.
+        global_operator_extra_links = []

 You can derive it by inheritance (please refer to the example below).